canonical/lxd/specs/rest-api.md

    In the case of migration, it will be the primary interface over which the migration information is communicated.
 The secret here is the one that was provided when the operation was created.
+ * Authentication: trusted
+ * Operation: sync
+ * Return: websocket stream or standard error

 ## /1.0/profiles
 ### GET
+ * Description: List of configuration profiles
  * Authentication: trusted
  * Operation: sync
  * Return: list of URLs to defined profiles
- * Description: List of configuration profiles

 ### PUT
+ * Description: define a new profile
  * Authentication: trusted
  * Operation: sync
  * Return: standard return value or standard error
- * Description: define a new profile

 Input: